 Naam is the author of an earlier, nonfiction book, More than Human: Embracing the Promise of Biological Enhancement.
 As Naam notes in his postscript, “That book goes in depth into brain computer interfaces and also into the genetic enhancements that might make humans stronger, faster, smarter, and longer lived than ever.
 As a bonus, it dives into the politics, economics, and morality of human enhancement—other topics that Nexus touches on.”

 I’ve also reviewed the author’s nonfiction book, More Than Human: Embracing the Promise of Biological Enhancement (How to make humans smarter, stronger, and healthier).
 Another author, H. C. H. Ritz, explored a similar theme in Absence of Mind, which I reviewed at In an unusually original sci-fi technothriller, technology meets neuroscience.

-This book is included in 20 good nonfiction books about the future (plus lots of science fiction) and in Two dozen good books about artificial intelligence reviewed here.
+This book is included in 20 good nonfiction books about the future (plus lots of science fiction), 10 great medical and biological thrillers, and Two dozen good books about artificial intelligence reviewed here.

 For more good reading, check out:

 - The ultimate guide to the all-time best science fiction novels;

 - Great sci-fi novels reviewed: my top 10 (plus dozens of runners-up); and

 - The top 10 dystopian novels reviewed here (plus dozens of others).